IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 - consult the formatting guidelines in the shared drive folder.
 - After you have made your corrections, send a pdf to Jose Ulerio for him to check formatting

-2) Print it on acid-free paper (2 copies at least).
+2) Print it on acid-free paper (1 copy).
 This can be done on a regular printer.

 3) binding:
 Bind your printed thesis along with the signature pages here: